zengbing15/lumos_doc/docs/reference/ckbaccount.md

 In CKB, an account is represented as a collection of [live cells](https://docs.nervos.org/docs/reference/cell#live-cell) (unspent cells) that contain the same lock script.

 > A live cell refers to an unspent cell in CKB.
-It is similar to the concept of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.
-The full set of live cells in CKB, is considered the full state of CKB at that particular time point.
+The concept is similar to that of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.
+The full set of live cells in CKB is considered being the full state of CKB at that particular point in time.
 Any transaction on CKB consumes some live cells.
-The live cells become spent cells just after the transaction is committed.
-At the same time, some new live cells are created.
+After the transaction is submitted, the live cells become spent cells.
+Concurrently, some new live cells are created.

 The following example is a cell retrieved by Lumos query functions: